 We have reason to celebrate, albeit a small reason.
 I had set a goal to write a blog post every day, and I was doing great until about post number 320.
-Then I started working full time (meaning way over 40 hours a week) at a solar company, and I was “too tired” to write.
-That is both the reason and the excuse for why my writing stopped soon after I started working.
+Then I started working full time (meaning way over 40 hours a week) at a solar company, and I was too tired to write.

-I’m back, and glad I took the time to answer this very burning question, which leads to another question, which is, why do we call them “burning” questions?
-Is it the same reason that whenever my son gets money, it “burns” a hole in his pocket?
+I’m back, and glad I took the time to answer this very burning question, which leads to another question: why do we call them “burning” questions?
+Could it be the same reason that whenever my son gets money, it “burns” a hole in his pocket?

 I could ask Google that as well, but I’ll save it for another day because I know you’re “burning” to know the answer to the question, “Why do elephants like peanuts?”
 The answer, according to “Denny” at Yahoo!
 Answers, is: “Because African elephants risk their lives in dark caves for halite (NaCl) for their daily diet.
 Now circus elephants love peanuts because they’re rich in halite mineral, and they’re abundant.”

-My English teachers would say, “What’s abundant, the elephants or the peanuts?” even though they knew exactly which one you’re talking about.
-In fact, they would have passed out a worksheet with this whole answer on it for us to “circle the mistakes” because it is fraught with errors and, might I add, needlessly aggravating.
+English teachers would say, “What’s abundant, the elephants or the peanuts?” even though they know exactly which one you’re talking about.
+They would have passed out a worksheet with this whole answer on it for us to “circle the mistakes” because it is fraught with errors and, might I add, needlessly aggravating.
 For instance, you are probably scratching your head and saying, “What in the rabbit-assed hell is halite?”

 No wait, that’s what my dad would have said.
-He had all these unusual sayings that seemed to be made up but fit the circumstances so you never questioned what he was talking about.
+He had all these unusual sayings that he or somebody made up but fit the circumstances so you never questioned what he was talking about.

-Which leads us (finally) to today’s topic, ie why do we have reason to celebrate?
+Now that that is all cleared up, I think we should get back to today’s topic (finally), i.e. why do we have reason to celebrate?
 Because I had time and humor enough over the last year to write a few blogs, and I have reached 365!
-Which is the goal I set, even though it took me about 800 days to do it instead of one year.
+Which is the goal I set, even though it took me longer to do it than anticipated.
 Break out the champagne!
 Hmmm, I wonder why we “break out” the champagne.
-Is it because we...aw heck, let’s just clink those glasses and celebrate!
+Is it because we…aw heck, let’s just clink those glasses together and drink up!